Net::Whois - Scraper checks domain data via RDAP and WHOIS

 Result output options

-A-Parser supports flexible result formatting thanks to the built-in Template Toolkit template engine, which allows it to output results in any form, as well as in structured formats such as CSV or JSON
+A-Parser supports flexible result formatting thanks to the built-in Template Toolkit engine, which allows it to output results in arbitrary forms, as well as structured ones, such as CSV or JSON

 Default output